Twitter User Lookup API

 User lookup is strongest when account identity changes the next decision

-The best fit is a workflow where the team cannot decide what to do next until it understands who the account is.
+This works best when the team cannot decide what to do next until it understands who the account is.

 Research and intelligence teams